AbbasPak/K-Means-Clustering-in-psychology-Case-study/README.md

 ## Introduction

-The `Brief COPE` is a widely used self-report questionnaire that assesses coping strategies individuals use when faced with stress or challenging situations.
-The questionnaire focuses on 14 different coping strategies:
+The `[Brief COPE](https://github.com/AbbasPak/K-Means-Clustering-in-psychology-Case-study/blob/main/cope.rst)` is a widely used self-report questionnaire that assesses coping strategies individuals use when faced with stress or challenging situations.
+The questionnaire consists of 28 items that measure 14 coping strategies *Self-distraction, Denial, Substance Use, Behavioural disengagement, Emotional Support, Venting, Humour, Acceptance, Self-Blame, Religion, Active Coping, Use of Instrumental Support, Positive Reframing*, and *Planning*.

-o	*Active coping*: Taking active steps to deal with the problem.

-o	*Planning*: Developing a plan of action to address the problem.

-o	*Using instrumental support*: Seeking practical assistance or advice from others.

-o	*Seeking informational support*: Gathering information to better understand the situation.

-o	*Venting*: Expressing negative emotions and seeking emotional support.

-o	*Positive reframing*: Finding positive aspects or silver linings in the situation.

-o	*Acceptance*: Accepting the reality of the situation and learning to live with it.

-o	*Religion*: Finding solace and support in religious or spiritual beliefs.

-o	*Self-distraction*: Distracting oneself from the problem through engaging in other activities.

-o	*Denial*: Refusing to accept or acknowledge the reality of the situation.

-o	*Behavioral disengagement*: Giving up or withdrawing from the situation.

-o	*Self-blame*: Blaming oneself for the problem or feeling guilty.

-o	*Substance use*: Using substances such as alcohol or drugs to cope.

-o	*Mental disengagement*: Avoiding thinking about the problem or distracting oneself mentally.

-Participants are asked to rate how often they use each coping strategy on a 4-point Likert scale ranging from "I haven't been doing this at all" to "I've been doing this a lot."
-The results can provide insights into an individual's preferred coping strategies and their overall coping style.

 ### Objective